curusarn/resh/README.md

 This project is the first phase of my master thesis.

-It records shell history with rich set of metadata and saves it locally.
+It records shell history with rich set of metadata and saves it locally. (see example below)

 It doesn't change the way your shell and your shell history behaves.